 The 12ft by 8 ft pure silk flag, was hoisted after lowering the British Union Jack on August 15, 1947 at 5.05 AM at Fort St George and was witnessed by thousands of people.

-Who found Indian flag?
+Who made first Indian flag?

 Who designed the flag of India?
 The design of the flag of India that was first presented in 1921 to Mahatma Gandhi, leader of the All-India Congress, was created by Pingali (or Pinglay) Venkayya.
 It consisted of the colours associated with the two principal religions, red for Hindus and green for Muslims.

-How can we destroy the national flag of India?
+What is the flag of India?

 What is India’s national vegetable?